graphdeco-inria/3dlayers/README.md

 ### Working with our example scenes

-- Download the example scenes from [TODO upload scenes on some server]
+- Download the example scenes: https://ns.inria.fr/d3/3DLayers/Preload_paintings.zip
 - Unzip the example scenes in `Assets/Resources/Preload` (there should be for each scene a `fbx` and a `json` file, as well as corresponding Unity meta files that define how the files are interpreted by the Unity editor => the meta file for the `fbx` file defines Import Settings and is quite important)
 - Open `MainScene` (in `Project` panel: `Assets -> Scenes -> Double click MainScene`)